stan-dev/stan-mode/README.md

 ;;; stan-snippets.el
 (use-package stan-snippets
-  ;; Uncomment if directly loading from your development repo ;; :load-path "your-path/stan-mode/stan-snippets/" :hook (stan-mode . stan-snippets-initialize)
+  :hook (stan-mode . stan-snippets-initialize)
   ;;
   :config
   ;; No configuration options as of now.
   )

-;;; ac-stan.el
+;;; ac-stan.el (Not on MELPA; Need manual installation) (use-package ac-stan
-(use-package ac-stan
+  :load-path "path-to-your-directory/ac-stan/"
-  ;; Uncomment if directly loading from your development repo ;; :load-path "path-to-your-repo/stan-mode/ac-stan/" ;; Delete the line below if using.
+  ;; Delete the line below if using.
   :disabled t
   :hook (stan-mode . stan-ac-mode-setup)